DataDog/documentation/content/en/account_management/rbac/permissions.md

       text: 'Manage your permissions with the Permission API'
 ---

-After creating roles assign or remove permission to this role directly by [updating the role in Datadog][1], or through the [Datadog Permission API][2].
+After creating roles, assign or remove permission to this role directly by [updating the role in Datadog][1], or through the [Datadog Permission API][2].
 Find below a list of available permissions.

 ## Overview